Anago

-Anago (穴子, or アナゴ) is the Japanese word for salt-water eels, normally referring to ma-anago (Conger myriaster).
+Anago (穴子, or アナゴ) is the Japanese word for saltwater eels, normally referring to ma-anago (Conger myriaster).
 Ma-anago are used for a seafood dish in Japan.
 They are often simmered (sushi) or deep-fried (tempura), compared to unagi (freshwater eels) which are usually barbecued with a sauce (kabayaki).
 Anago is also slightly less rich and oily than unagi.
 Anago has a very soft texture and sweet taste.